Home Compare KRX.IR vs SFSN.SW

 Kingspan Group vs SFS Group: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Kingspan carrying a narrow edge on growth.
+The structural profiles are close, with Kingspan carrying a narrow edge on stability.
 SFS still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward SFS, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Kingspan, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

 Trajectory Similarity